Key Concepts For SOC 2 Type 1

 What To Expect

 The first time I went through SOC2 I wasted way way too many hours on Google trying to figure out best practices.
-It drove my nuts how much was written without actually telling me anything actionable.
+It drove me nuts how much was written without actually telling me anything actionable.
 Why wasn’t there a simple summary to understand:

-The Jargon Behind SOC 2 Type 1
+- How much will SOC 2 Type 1 cost?

 If you are new to compliance, it’s easy to confuse SOC2 Type 1 and SOC2 Type 2.
 SOC2 Type 1 is different from Type 2 in that a Type 1 report assesses the design of security processes at a specific point in time, while a Type 2 report (also commonly written as “Type ii”) assesses how effective those controls are over time by observing operations for six months.

 If that weren’t confusing enough, SOC 2 is different than SOC 1, which focuses on an organization’s financial statements and financial reporting.
 It’s also different than SOC 3, which reports on the same information as SOC 2, but in a format intended for a more general audience.

 It is important to note that pursuing SOC 2 is voluntary and not necessarily motivated by compliance or other regulations, such as HIPAA or PCI-DSS.
 Many SaaS and cloud computing organizations, such as IT managed service providers, want to demonstrate that they are properly protecting data within their data center and information systems.
 It is also common for customers (known as user entities in SOC terminology) to reach out to partners and request results from an auditor’s tests.

 The first step in SOC2 Type 1 is team formation.